 Suprascapular neuropathy symptoms

-- Aching or burning pain will be felt at the back and or side of the shoulder joint.
+- Aching or burning pain at the back and or side of the shoulder

-- The pain will come on gradually and feel like it is deep within the shoulder joint and may radiate through the arm.
+- Pain develops gradually and feels like it is deep within the shoulder joint but may radiate through the arm

-- Weakness of the shoulder joint will be experienced by the patient when lifting the arm out to the side and rotating it outwards.
+- Weakness of the shoulder joint, in particular lifting the arm out to the side and rotating it outwards

-- Over time there may be a visible wasting of the supraspinatus and infraspinatus muscles.
+- Wasting of the supraspinatus and infraspinatus muscles

 What is Suprascapular neuropathy?